GoonerM466/iptvboss-support-agent/docs/troubleshooting/04_epg_mapping_loss_auto_revert.md

 - Output and test in player

 **4. For lost mappings after renewal:**
-- Menu ’ Restore
+- Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
-- Select database backup from before credential change
+- Select backup from immediately before the sync
-- This recovers all previous mappings
+- Your channel mapping will return to pre-sync state

 **5. Output and verify**
-- Layout Manager ’ Output Current Layout M3U and EPG
+- Output → Output Current Layout M3U and EPG
 - Check that EPG data appears in output

 ### For Service Renewal Specifically